Son-of-Posiden/SWERVE-DRIVE-BASELINE-2025/README.md

  This repository/baseline swerve drive code is designed for a 4 module, all FalconFX or Neo motor swerve drive.
 Converting it into Kraken, or other CTRE motors should be fairly easy, but it comes built for FalconFX motors.
-Neo motor code is in the branch labeled "NEO Motor".
+Neo motor code is in the branch labeled "NEO Drive".
 The "Main" branch is FalconFX.

 Needed:
 You will need an absolute encoder for each swerve module.
 Some bought modules come with them, some don’t.